-The Company determines that its revenue from general management services shall be recognized over time.
-In making its judgment, the Company considers the timing of receipt and consumption of benefits provided by the Company to its subsidiaries.
-The Company provides the general management services without the need of reperformance of other companies.
-This demonstrates that the subsidiaries simultaneously receive and consume the benefits of the Company's rendering of general management services as it performs.
+The Group determines that its revenue from rendering of services shall be recognized over time.
+In making its judgment, the Group considers thetiming of receipt and consumption of benefits provided by the Group to the customers.
+The Group provides the services without the need of reperformance of other companies.
+This demonstrates that the customers simultaneously receive and consume the benefits of the Group's rendering of the services as it performs.

-In determining the best method of measuring the progress of the Company's rendering of general management services, management considers the output method under PFRS 15 because it directly measures the value of the services transferred to the customer.
+In determining the best method of measuring the progress of the Group's rendering of services, management considers the output method under cPFRS 15 because it directly measures the value of the services transferred to the customer.